-What are we doing with accessibility?
+What we are doing with accessibility?

-To help us make our website a positive place for everyone, we’ve been using the Web Content Accessibility Guidelines (WCAG) 2.0 from the World Wide Web Consortium (W3C).
-These guidelines explain how to make web content more accessible for people with disabilities, and user-friendly for everyone.
+To help make our website a positive place for everyone, we’ve been using the Web Content Accessibility Guidelines (WCAG) 2.0 from the World Wide Web Consortium (W3C).
+These guidelines explain how to make web content more accessible for people with disabilities and user-friendly for everyone.
 The guidelines have three levels of accessibility (A, AA and AAA).
 We’ve chosen Level AA as the target for our website and Level A for video/multimedia captioning.

 How are we doing with accessibility?